Department of Political Science & Public Administration

 Are you intrigued by current events, policy formulation, or the day-to-day operations of government?
 The Department of Political Science and Public Administration offers a dynamic curriculum to prepare students for graduate studies or careers in the public, nonprofit, and private sectors.

-Our department offers two majors: Political Science and Public Administration.
-The Political Science degree is granted through the College of Arts & Sciences, while the Public Administration degree is granted through the College of Business and Public Administration.
+Our department offers two undergraduate majors: Political Science and Public Administration, both through the College of Business and Public Administration.

 BA in Political Science